gourbeyd/gourbeyd.github.io/_posts/2023-01-05-Trilium_Notes.md

 ![image](https://user-images.githubusercontent.com/58165365/210756687-9752ad56-c213-49f4-84ad-6e7578b43c0d.png)

 Since i haven't tested them all, i will do a proper review of the same in subsequent blogs.
-Thanks for reading up to this point, lemmy know your thought on the same should youy try it out.
-If you have any other opensource solutions or fun projects that you would want me to cover, feel free to reach out on the same.
+Thanks for reading up to this point, lemmy know your thought on the same should you try it out.
+If you have any other #OpenSource deployable solutions or fun projects that you would want me to cover, feel free to reach out on the same.
+Cheers ✌🏼